mzomparelli/zVirtualDesktop/README.md

 [![Download](https://github.com/mzomparelli/zVirtualDesktop/blob/master/download.png?raw=true)](http://zomp.co/Files.aspx?id=zVD)
 [![Donate](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Donate1.png?raw=true)](https://www.paypal.me/MichaelZomparelli/)

-__Change Log:__
-1.0.28
---Testing the fix for the international keyboard key AltGr
---Fixed where some keys were duplicated or missing from the hotkey form drop down
---Made the drop down box on the hotkey form easier to find what you are looking for
---The above changes to the drop down on the hotkey form made previous settings incompatible with this version.
-I'm sooo sorry :(
---Fixed WIN key sticking in keydown position when locking your machine with WIN+L

-1.0.27
---Added new hotkey actions
---You can edit hotkeys now
---Add hotkey shortcuts to the menu items
---Sorry, I lost your settings again.
-I'm working on a new feature for making windows stick to a desktop and this is the reason.
---I'll try to prevent this from happening again

-v1.0.26
---You can now use the number keys above the letters in addtion to the numpad
---You can also create any hotkey you'd like by overriding defaults
---Open a file with a hotkey - any file (Application, image, text, and even a URL..just include the http:// or https:// when typing it)
---Use the "Disable Default" hotkey type to disable a Windows default hotkey (for me that is WIN+Left or Right)
---Settings file has been redesigned.
-It's much better, but you have to redo your settings....sorry

 __Installation__
 This program uses `IsolatedStorage` for the settings file so in order for each new version to read the same settings file it is important that the program be unzipped and run from the same location everytime.